GaloisInc/adapt/Ingest/Language.md

   | 'activity' '(' ident soattrVals ')'
 ```

 Artifact creation is communicated with the 'wasGeneratedBy' predicate.
-Unlike
-in Prov-N, we require inclusion of the time field in 'wasGeneratedBy' as well as
-in 'used', 'wasStartedBy', and 'wasEndedBy' predicates.

 ```
 generation      :: { Expr }
-  : 'wasGeneratedBy' '(' ident ',' may(ident) ',' time  optAttrs(generationAttr) ')'
+  : 'wasGeneratedBy' '(' ident ',' may(ident) ',' may(time)  optAttrs(generationAttr) ')'

 generationAttr
  : 'genOp'    '=' '\"' genOp '\"'